 Resource: aws_customer_gateway#

-Provides a customer gateway inside a VPC.
+Manages a customer gateway inside a VPC.
 These objects can be connected to VPN gateways via VPN connections, and allow you to establish tunnels between your network and the VPC.

 Example Usage#